ds-visualizer/ds-visualizer/content/heap/code.md

     int index = 0;

-    // Like in the example we have seen, we only do the split if the element isn't a valid parent
+    // Like in the example we have seen, we only do the swap if the element isn't a valid parent
-    // And after the shift we don't want to go outside the array size and check for children
-    // so just a safety check

     // Again the loop will run till it reaches the end, height is logn